-- It uses a finely focused ‘flying spot’ beam linked to an ultra-fast eye tracking system that maps the position of the eye 200 times a second for greatest accuracy.
+- It uses a finely focused ‘flying spot’ beam linked to an ultra-fast eye-tracking system that maps the position of the eye 200 times a second for greatest accuracy.

-- Many of Dr. Luke’s patients end up with vision that is better than they ever experienced with glasses or contacts.
+- Many of Dr. Luke’s patients end up with a vision that is better than they ever experienced with glasses or contacts.

 Broad Beam vs. Flying Spot

 A wide paintbrush is just fine for a large area but for small detail, you’d need a finer and more precise focus.
 A broad beam laser, such is used in other LASIK lasers, works somewhat like the large brush, using a single broad beam to correct the irregularities of the cornea.
 A flying spot laser-like the Allegretto Wave uses a smaller and more precise beam that dances or ‘flies’ from one microscopic area of the cornea to the next, ensuring the most exact corrections possible.

 When initially approved in 2003 as the first new laser in five years, the FDA granted Allegretto Wave the widest range of endorsements ever given to a new laser for both myopic and hyperopic vision correction.
 Since then the results have been astoundingly positive, with problems associated with older generation lasers (such as night vision reduction, glare, and halos) minimized dramatically.